Updated November 2, 2023

-Suffering from a stroke can be an overwhelming and frightening health crisis.
+Suffering from a stroke can be an overwhelming and frightening experience.
 Strokes can happen out of nowhere and leave a person unable to move, talk, or function as normal.
 However, the effects don’t just occur in the moments when the stroke happens, they can result in serious, long-term impact.
 Most people who suffer from a stroke will require rehabilitation.

 What is a Stroke?